Kenn Reef: General

 The Kenn Reef areas consists of four main reefs which cover an area of approximately 40 km2 looking like a backward facing L-shaped structure (or boot) of 15 km in length, with a maximum width of 8 km along the southern edge.

 The three southerly reefs (the toe, foot & ankle and shin of the boot) lie upon a common shelf from which the northern (leg) reef is separated from by a deep channel.
-The smallest unit and most westerly of this chain (the toe), contains a conspicuous boulder, 1.8m high, on its NE side, which from a distance appears as part of a wreck.
-Landing can be made on the SW side of the reef.
-An exposed wreck of a long liner lies on the S side of the reef.
+The smallest unit and most westerly of this chain (the toe), contains a conspicuous boulder, 1.8 m high, on its northeast side, which from a distance appears as part of a wreck.
+Landing can be made on the southwest side of the reef.
+An exposed wreck of a long liner lies on the south side of the reef.